Development plans unveiled for 'Balsiger block' in downtown Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

 Portland-based developer ‘Project’ is now preparing the foundation for new construction.

-Matthews notes the design and schedule are still being fine-tuned.
-“It has been changing as it’s been going on as far as the timeline – and it’s a conceptual drawing that we have, and that can change.”
+Matthews noted the design and schedule are still being fine-tuned.
+“It has been changing as it’s been going on as far as the timeline and it’s a conceptual drawing that we have, and that can change.”

-The developer has set an aggressive schedule for construction, Matthews adds.
+The developer has set an aggressive schedule for construction, Matthews added.
 “We expect to have this finished by the end of next year.”

 The Balsiger building was damaged in the 1993 earthquakes in Klamath Falls.